About This Guide

 The Invitation

-Faith-driven leader, you do not have to transform your entire approach to honesty overnight.
+Faith-driven leader, you don't have to transform your entire approach to honesty overnight.
 But you can take one step this week.

-“Identify one conversation you have been avoiding because the truth feels uncomfortable.
+“Identify one conversation you've been avoiding because the truth feels uncomfortable.
 This week, have that conversation.
 Lead with honesty.
 Trust that God is big enough to handle whatever happens next.”

-Remember: You are not alone in this.
+Remember: You're not alone in this.
 Every faith-driven leader faces the temptation to shade the truth.
 The difference is what we do with that temptation.
 Choose integrity.
 Choose honesty.
 Choose to reflect the God of truth in every word you speak and every commitment you make.

 “Then you will know the truth, and the truth will set you free.”John 8:32 (NIV)